Learn How to Do Coupon Match-Ups

 Maximize Your Savings at the Grocery Store by Matching Coupons to Sales

 There are many ways to save on grocery and drugstore items including menu planning, finding and organizing coupons, and using price books.
-The next step is to do what is called coupon match-ups.
+The next step is to do coupon match-ups.
 This is the process of matching your coupons to items that are on sale in order to maximize your savings.
 The following steps will get you started on matching your local store's sales with your coupons.

 Make sure to sign up to receive the ads through the mail or if the store has a website you can often print the weekly ad off the internet.
 Once you have the ad, read each item that is on sale and circle or "X" mark all the super discounted items.
-Next check for items that are on Buy One Get One sales or group discounted, such as buy $25 worth - get $5 off.
+Next, check for items that are on Buy One Get One sales or that have group discounts, such as buy $25 worth -- get $5 off.
 And finally, mark items that you want to buy that are on sale.

-- The database will display both online printable coupons and paper coupons.
-The printable coupons will have a link for you to click on and print the coupon that you want.
-The paper coupons give the source of where you can find the coupon, the date it was available and when it expires.
+3. The database will display both online printable coupons and paper coupons.
+The printable coupons will have a link for you to click on and print the coupons that you want.
+The paper coupons provide the source of where you can find the coupon, the date it was available and when it expires.
 For example, a coupon for Tide could have been in the SmartSource newspaper insert during the third week in March.

-- It is best to search each item by name, print those that are available, and list the paper coupons with the source and the source date.
+4. It is best to search each item by name, print those that are available, and list the paper coupons with the source and the source date.
 Then when you've completed your search you can go find the printed coupon that you need from your coupon stash.

-- You can then make a list of the best deals that you plan to purchase, group together the coupons that match your list then head to the store.
+5. You can then make a list of the best deals that you plan to purchase, group together the coupons that match your list then head to the store.

-- If there is something on sale that you really want and you cannot find a coupon through the database, you can always search the internet for other resources that may offer a coupon.
+6. If there is something on sale that you really want and you cannot find a coupon for it through the database, you can always search the internet for other resources that may offer a coupon.
 I generally start with the company website of the product that I want.
 For example, if there was no coupon listed in the database for Tide, I would then visit Tide.com to see if they have one on the website or on the Tide Facebook page.
 If I still cannot find a coupon then I may decide to skip buying that product until I can get a better price.

-- Sometimes you may see a printable coupon listed, but when you click through to get the coupon you can not find it or it is no longer available.
+7. Sometimes you may see a printable coupon listed, but when you click through to get the coupon you cannot find it or it is no longer available.
 This is because many times printable internet coupons have set limits as to how many can be printed and the limit may have been met.

-- Understanding the coupon lingo on the database and coupon forums will also help you through the match-up process.
+8. Understanding the coupon lingo on the database and coupon forums will also help you through the match-up process.
 The abbreviations that you will most often see in the database are the source of where the coupon can be found and are as follows:

-RP = RedPlum weekly newspaper insert.
+- RP = RedPlum weekly newspaper insert.

-SS = SmartSource weekly newspaper insert.
+- SS = SmartSource weekly newspaper insert.

-P&G or PG = Proctor and Gamble insert.
+- P&G or PG = Proctor and Gamble insert.

 * For a complete list of popular couponing abbreviations visit the Understanding Couponing Lingo page.

 Once you go through the process a few times and adapt it to fit your own preferences, you will see how easy it is to match up coupons.